Skip to main content

 What is Family Mediation?

-If children are involved, a domestic mediator can assist parents in creating a new cooperative parenting agreement for the benefit of their child(ren).
+If children are involved, a mediator can assist parents in creating a new cooperative parenting agreement for the benefit of their child(ren).
 Domestic mediators can also assist with division of property and assets, child support, as well as issues regarding elderly or disabled family members.

 How Does Family Mediation Work?

 Mediators help identify and prioritize specific family issues that need to be resolved.
 They facilitate discussions within the Indiana ADR rules with the goal of all parties coming to a mutually beneficial agreement.
+Once an acceptable agreement is reached, a mediator prepares a draft for both parties to review, revise and sign.
+The final agreement is then filed with the court.

 Divorce Mediation